 |Title:||Head Football Coach|

-Northeast head football coach Ricky Smither returns for his sixth year at the helm of the Tiger football program entering into the 2013 season.
+Ricky Smither returns for his seventh year at the helm of the Northeast Mississippi Community College football team entering the 2014 campaign.

-His journey as commander-in-chief for NEMCC first presented itself on July 3, 2008 when he became the 13th head football coach in school history.
+Smither’s journey as commander-in-chief at Northeast first presented itself on July 3, 2008 when he became the 13th head coach in school history.

-In his first year as head coach Smither's overall record was 1-8.
-However, he was able to improve to 2-6 overall in 2009 with three of the six losses going into extra periods.
+In his opening year as head coach, Smither's overall record was 1-8.
+However, he was able to improve to 2-6 in 2009 with three of the six losses going into overtime.

-One of the biggest wins for Smither since becoming the go-to-guy at NEMCC came in a 28-21 victory over the Tigers arch rival Itawamba Community College in September of 2009.
+One of the biggest wins for the Thibodeaux, La., native since becoming the go-to-guy at for the Tigers came in a 28-21 victory over archrival Itawamba Community College in September 2009.

-In addition to posting the team’s first winning season since 2005, under the direction of Smither, the Tiger football team also captured the attention of the national media when Northeast was included in the NJCAA National Top 20 Football Poll for the week of October 19, 2010 at No. 18 after the Tigers opened up the season 5-2.
+In addition to posting Northeast’s initial winning season since 2005, Smither and the Tigers also caught the eyes of the national media when they were included in the NJCAA football rankings at No. 18 after his squad opened the campaign at 5-2.

-In the MACJC Semifinals, the Tigers took South Division champion Mississippi Gulf Coast Community College to overtime before falling short of advancing by a field goal.
+In the semifinal round, the Tigers took MACJC South Division champ Mississippi Gulf Coast Community College to extra periods before falling short of advancing to the state title matchup by a field goal.

-Smither graduated from Delta State University with a Master's Degree in Education.
-He and his wife Lynn have two children; Russ and Kaitlyn.
+Smither graduated from Delta State with a Master's Degree in Education.
+He and his wife Lynn have two children, Russ and Kaitlyn.